casinocoin/app-csc/README.md

 ### Advanced Usage
 #### Multi-signing a Transaction
-It is also possible to perform parallel multi-signing using the XRP wallet app.
+It is also possible to perform parallel multi-signing using the CSC wallet app.
 This is done by sourcing a list of signatures for the transaction and appending them to the `Signers` field of the transaction before submitting it for processing.
 An example of combining a couple of externally sourced signatures